Based on what operations you have performed on a

 classify a file in a number of states.
 The states, as

-reported by the status
+reported by the status command, are:

-, and not yet
+add, and not yet

 committed your changes.

-, and not yet
+remove, and not yet

 committed your changes.

-rather than
+update rather than

-to get that newer revision.
+checkout to get that newer revision.

-command gave a conflict.
+update command gave a conflict.
 If you have not

 already done so, you need to